quat1024/BotaniaTweaks/README.md

   * octuple compressed tiny potato w/ glorius rainbow color
   * LOVABLE and HUGGABLE, just like the original
   * spent way too much time on this
+* auto-place corporea sparks from your hotbar when you place funnels, crystal cubes, and such
+  * also automatically place dye from your hotbar

+The following features also exist, using a little ASM hackery:

-* « passive decay hard mode
+* passive decay hard mode
-  * « make any flower you want passive decay
+  * make any flower you want passive decay
-  * « reduce the passive decay timer
+  * reduce the passive decay timer
-* « big buffs to underutilized & cool mana sources
+* big buffs to underutilized & cool mana sources
-  * « big entropinnyum buff
+  * big entropinnyum buff
-  * « big spectrolus buff
+  * big spectrolus buff
-  * « big buff to manastorm charge mana output
+  * big buff to manastorm charge mana output
-    * ("wait, those even had mana output?" you ask? mmmhmm)
+    * ("wait, those even had mana output?" you ask? mmmhmm, yea)
-* auto-place corporea sparks when you place funnels, crystal cubes, etc
+* unlock petal apothecary items (any items in Petal Apothecary)

 Planned features:
 * any other little tweaks I can think of
 * pre end corporea hnnnng
-* unlock petal apothecary items
 * does that shitty corproea-spark-augment idea belong here? probably too big to asm
 * *maybe* patch entropinnyum tnt duplication